 And what was the item that was sold?
 A bag of weed.

-If there’s one generation of people that stands out in the world of online shopping, it’s millennials.
-They account for 54% of all online purchases and it’s been said that they will continue to dominate until they get dethroned by generation Z. Feeling old yet?
+If there’s one generation of people that stands out in the world of online shopping, it’s millenials.
+They account for 54% of all online purchases and it’s been said that they will continue to dominate until they get dethroned by generation Z.

 8. Ecommerce is growing over 20% per year

-While it’s a fact that we can buy just about anything online these days, the ecommerce industry continues to grow rapidly.
-No one can predict for how long it will continue to grow, but if it keeps going on this pace for a few decades, physical stores will be in huge trouble.
+While it’s a fact that you can already buy just about anything online these days, the ecommerce industry continues to grow rapidly.
+No one can predict exactly for how long it will continue to grow, but if it keeps the fast growing pace for a few decades, physical stores will be in huge trouble.